Deciphering Core, Valence and Double-Core-Polarization Contributions to Parity Violating Amplitudes in $^{133}$Cs using Different Methods: Theory Methodology

-As can be seen, the exact calculated energy also enters into the amplitude determining equation of $S_v^{(1)}$ because of the $V^{N-1}$ potential.
-This is one of the advantages of the RCC method over the CPDF-RPA method.
-In Figs. \ref{RCC-T0},\ref{RCC-Sv0}, \ref{RCC-T1}, \ref{RCC-Sv1} we show some of the important Goldstone diagrams contributing to the $T_2^{(0)}$, $T_1^{(0)}$, $S_{1v}^{(0)}$, $T_2^{(1)}$,$T_1^{(1)}$,$S_{2v}^{(0)}$, $S_{1v}^{(1)}$ and $S_{2v}^{(1)}$ amplitudes.
-These diagrams can be compared with the CPDF-RPA wave operator amplitude determining diagrams in order to understand how they are embedded within the RCC operators irrespective of the fact that denominators in the RCC method will contain the exact energy of the state instead of the DHF energy in the CPDF-RPA method.

-The $E1_{PV}$ expression between the states $| \Psi_i \rangle$ and $| \Psi_f \rangle$ in the RCC theory is given by
+The $E1_{\text{PV}}$ expression between the states $| \Psi_i \rangle$ and $| \Psi_f \rangle$ in the RCC theory is given by

 where $\bar{D}=e^{T^{(0)+}}De^{T^{(0)}}$ and $\bar{N}=e^{T^{(0)+}}e^{T^{(0)}}$.
 Unlike the CPDF, RPA and CPDF-RPA methods, normalization factors appear explicitly in the RCC expression.
-Using the wave operator notations, one can easily identify which RCC terms contribute to the Core and Valence correlations in the evaluation of $E1_{PV}$.
-It means basically, any term is connected either with the $S_{n=i,f}{^{(0/1)}}$ operators or with their conjugate operators will be a part of the Valence correlation otherwise they will be a part of the Core correlation.
-It can be further clarified that the definitions of Core and Valence correlation contributions to $E1_{PV}$ in our RCC theory are in the line of the RMBPT(3)$^w$ and CPDF methods, and different than the RPA and CPDF-RPA methods.
+Following Eqs. (\ref{eqcc}) and (\ref{eqvc}), one can easily identify RCC terms contributing to the Core and Valence correlations in the evaluation of $E1_{\text{PV}}$.
+It basically means any term connected either with the $S_{n=i,f}{^{(0/1)}}$ operators or with their conjugate operators is a part of the Valence correlation otherwise they will be a part of the Core correlation.
+It can be further clarified that the definitions of Core and Valence correlation contributions to $E1_{\text{PV}}$ in our RCC theory are in the line of the RMBPT$^w$ and CPDF methods as $H_W$ is considered as perturbation in our treatment.
+In Figs. \ref{RCC-T0},\ref{RCC-Sv0}, \ref{RCC-T1}, \ref{RCC-Sv1} we show some of the important Goldstone diagrams contributing to the $T_1^{(0)}$, $T_2^{(0)}$, $S_{1v}^{(0)}$, $S_{2v}^{(0)}$, $T_1^{(1)}$, $T_2^{(1)}$, $S_{1v}^{(1)}$ and $S_{2v}^{(1)}$ amplitudes.
+These diagrams can be compared with the CPDF-RPA wave operator amplitude determining diagrams to understand how they are embedded within the RCC operators.
+In addition, the RCC theory includes $E_v$ in the amplitude determining equation as should be the case for $V^{N-1}$ potential implying that it is correct representation of many-body theory.
 In Fig. \ref{RCC-prop} we show a few important contributing Goldstone diagrams from the RCC method to Core and Valence correlations.
-Also, for better understanding, the Goldstone diagrams of the RCCSD operators are further demonstrated as the sum of lower-order Goldstone diagrams of the RMBPT(3) method.
-From these relations, it can be followed that the RCC method includes correlation effects from core-polarization, pair-correlation, and DCP to all orders.
-It is also obvious from the above diagrams that orthogonalization to core orbitals and extra DCP contributions are also appearing in a natural manner in our RCC theory.
-Moreover, correlations among all these effects are implicitly present due to the fact that singles and doubles excitation amplitude equations are coupled through many non-linear terms in the RCC theory.
+It can be followed that the RCC method includes correlation effects from core-polarization, pair-correlation, and DCP to all orders.